 Our capital expenditures amounted to \$21.3 million and \$12.6 million during the fiscal years ended January 31, 2020 and 2019, respectively, primarily consisting of expenditures related to capitalized software development costs, internal-use software and development costs and lab equipment.
-In addition, we expect separation-related capital expenditures of approximately \$9.3 million during the fiscal year ending January 31, 2021.
+Verint also expects separation-related capital expenditures of approximately \$10.0 million during the fiscal year ending January 31, 2021, of which approximately \$5.0 million is attributable to the Cognyte Business.